“Who granted you the Embrace!?”

 It’s a plantation-style Greek Revival mansion on 1134 First Street known as the Malveaux-Strachan House.
 The handsome portico with its double gallery is adorned with great columns, Ionic below and Corinthian above, in the architectural style’s classic tradition.
 Massive gables with twin chimneys are typical of the high quality of materials and workmanship employed during the period.
 The cast iron capitals of the columns are marked New York, 1848.
 On the south side of the house is an enchanting garden pavilion.

-The majestic house would draw enough notice through its beauty, but history has touched the house and made it a local landmark.
+The majestic house would draw enough notice through its beauty, but in the words of The Great Days of the Garden District, “history has touched the house and made it a local landmark.”
 The Confederacy’s first and only president, Jefferson Davis, died within the downstairs bedroom on December 6, 1889.
 A granite marker placed beside the front walk by the United Daughters of the Confederacy memorializes the event.
 The side facing the street is inscribed with the ex-president’s resume and and includes his stint as a postwar prisoner.
 The side facing the house notes that this is where Davis died on December 6, 1889, a ‘Christian chieftain’ and ‘truly great American.’

-Jefferson Davis had been a close friend to the Strachan family, who built the property in 1848 and owned it until 1915, when it was sold for the first and only time to Mr. and Mrs. Joseph and Rexanna Malveaux, Caroline’s great-great-grandparents.
-Although the Malveauxes like to style themselves as a great Antebellum family of descent from the casquette girls, Caroline knows her ancestors’ fortunes only truly came into their own during the Civil War, when they supported the occupying Yankee forces and gleefully stole as much wealth from the established Creoles and Anglos as they could.
-In 1915, with their fortunes doubly swollen by black gold from the oil boom, the Malveauxes set their eyes upon a house befitting their new station.
+Jefferson Davis had been a close friend to the Strachan family, who built the property in 1848.
+They owned it until 1915, when it was sold for the first and only time.
+The buyers: Mr. Joseph Malveaux and Mrs. Rexanna Malveaux, Caroline’s great-great-grandparents.
+Although the Malveauxes like to style themselves as a great Antebellum family of descent from the casquette girls, Caroline knows her ancestors’ fortunes only truly came into their own during the Civil War.
+The then-modestly wealthy Malveauxes supported the occupying Yankee forces and stole as much from the established Creoles and Anglos as they could.
+In 1915, with their fortunes doubly swollen by the oil boom’s black gold, the Malveauxes set their eyes upon a house befitting their new station.
 1134 First Street has been the family’s ancestral seat ever since.

 Yet, as Caroline proceeds through the mansion’s imposing halls, there is little sense that anyone lives here.
-There are no children’s toys strewn over the Persian rugs, there are no misplaced books or papers over the tables, nor even any ashes in the crystal ashtrays.
-Perhaps if the house were home to an actual family, it would feel more lived in, but her Uncle Orson has it all to himself.
+There are no children’s toys strewn over the rugs.
+There are no misplaced books or papers over the tables.
+There aren’t even ashes in the crystal ashtrays.
+Perhaps if the house were home to a family, it would feel more lived in, but her Uncle Orson has it all to himself.

-Caroline’s escort brings her into a luxuriously appointed dining room, where her uncle Orson sits at the head of the table.
-Despite the late hour, a resplendent spread of food is laid out, including roast beef soaked in gravy, buttered lobster, steaming bowls of soup, caesar salad, and several bottles of wine.
-Caroline has heard allegations that her uncle molests children, but from everything she’s seen his greatest vice is gluttony, not lust.
+Caroline’s escort brings her into a luxuriously appointed dining room.
+Her uncle Orson sits at the head of the table.
+Despite the late hour, a resplendent spread of food is laid out.
+There’s roast beef soaked in gravy, buttered lobster, steaming bowls of soup, caesar salad, and several bottles of wine.
+Caroline has heard allegations that her uncle molests children, but from everything she’s seen his greatest vice is gluttony.

-“Leave us,” Caroline’s uncle commands her escort, who silently withdraws.
+“Leave us,” Caroline’s uncle commands her escort.
+They silently withdraw.

-Orson Malveaux is obese, middle-aged man with thick jowls and a small hairline that has almost but not entirely receded into baldness.
+Orson Malveaux is obese, middle-aged man with thick jowls and a small hairline that has almost receded into baldness.
 Thick glasses typical of senior clergy frame an imperious face all-too frequently set in an expression of disapproval.